Uwe1958/ioBroker.bluesound/README.md

 - Playlist forward (triggered by setting 'control.forward' to true)
 - Playlist backward (triggered by setting 'control.backward' to true)

+Library browsing for LocalMusic is added.
+A dynamic menu list is available in 'info.list'.
+This object should be set as the 'Object ID' for a json-table to visualize the current menu.
+The object 'control.command' is used to pass the next command to the player.
+It is updated by defining it as the 'Selected ID' of that table.
+The table header itself is updated by using 'info.listheader' via object binding for the first headers' name.
+For better visualization only the first header should be shown and its width should be set to 100%.

+All contents is drilled down up to the album level (with the exception of the Songs menu, in which songs are directly listed).
+When an album is selected its content is immediately played, replacing the contents of the current playlist.

 ## Changelog

+### **WORK IN PROGRESS**

+- (Uwe Nagel) Library browsing added

 ### 1.2.1 (2025-10-18)

 - (Uwe Nagel) Add info.list and control.command